PokemonTCG/pokemon-tcg-sdk-csharp/README.md

 var cards = await pokeClient.GetApiResourceAsync<PokemonCard>(10, 2, filter);
 ```
 ## String Method Definitions
+As these lists as small and of type List<string> these will return all.
 ##### SubType
 ```c#
 var types = await pokeClient.GetStringResourceAsync<SubTypes>();